johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-05-28-azure-static-web-apps-node-16-oryx/index.md

 hide_table_of_contents: false
 ---

 Azure Static Web Apps presently fixes to Node.js 14 when building.
-If you require a different version of Node to build, this can be a problem?
+If you require a different version of Node to build, this can be a problem.
 This post outlines a workaround.

 ![title image reading "Azure Static Web Apps: Node.js 16 and Oryx" with Azure and Node.js logos](title-image.png)